ws2260/scRNA.seq.course/docs/09-L3-intro-to-R.md

 ## [1] 20 25 23 38 20 40 25 30
 ```

-To make R read text as character data instead of factors set the environment option "stringsAsFactors=FALSE".
+To make R read text as character data instead of factors set the environment option `stringsAsFactors=FALSE`.
 This must be done at the start of each R session.

 ```r
 options(stringsAsFactors=FALSE)
 ```
 __Exercise__
-How would you use factors to create a vector of colours for an arbitrarily long vector of fruits like "str_vector" above?
+How would you use factors to create a vector of colours for an arbitrarily long vector of fruits like `str_vector` above?
 __Answer__